 Directors are elected for 3 years term.
 Elections take place in accordance with the Memorandum and Articles of Association of the Company and the Bahrain Commercial Companies Law.
+All the present Directors were elected during the Year 2022 for a period of 3 years.
 There is no maximum age limit at which a Director must retire from the Board.
 Each Director's term of appointment expires, pursuant to the terms of his Letter of Appointment and/or the provisions of the law.